 I haven’t been to every country in Europe yet, but I have spent time in nearly every one.
 I’ve also invested in many and lived in two.
 Portugal stands out from the crowd in this part of the world for two reasons.

 First, Portugal offers a competitive residency-through-investment program.
 You can invest as little as 280,000 euros in a piece of property in this country and qualify for residency under its Golden Visa program.
 That program requires you to be physically present in Portugal on average 7 days a year.
 You could put a backup residency plan in place that you could maintain simply by taking a Portugal holiday each year.
-If you don’t want or don’t have the funds to invest in real estate to qualify, you could obtain residency in Portugal by showing as little as 1,100 euros a month in income from outside the country.
+If you don’t want or don’t have the funds to invest in real estate to qualify, you could obtain residency in Portugal by showing as little as 1,200 euros a month in income from outside the country.
 The downside here is that this residency option comes with a bigger in-country presence requirement of 183 days, enough to make you a tax resident in Portugal.

 However, the second advantage Portugal offers compared with the rest of Europe is its Non-Habitual Resident (NHR) program.
 This unfortunately named program isn’t about residency but taxes.
 Once you have established legal residency, you can apply for NHR status.
 If you qualify, you enjoy significant tax benefits for your first 10 years of residency in this country.
 Of course, other European countries offer residency through an investment in real estate (including Spain, Ireland, Malta, and Latvia, for example), and other places in Europe qualify as low- (even lower-) tax jurisdictions.
-In Portugal, though, these advantages are coupled with great weather, low costs of living and of real estate (30% lower on average than anywhere else in Western Europe… Lisbon compared to other capital cities for example), and the ability to get by with English if you locate yourself in an expat area such as Algarve or Lisbon.
+In Portugal, though, these advantages are coupled with great weather, low costs of living and of real estate (lower on average than comparable options in Western Europe… Lisbon compared to other capital cities for example), and the ability to get by with English if you locate yourself in an expat area such as the Algarve or Lisbon.

 Portugal‘s sunshine has been attracting Northern Europeans for decades.
 The Algarve enjoys more than 3,000 hours of sunshine a year, more than most any other destination in Europe.
 While summers can be warm, even hot by some standards, reaching into the 90s, most of the year is comfortable, with lows in the 40s during December and January.
 One downside to the Algarve is that many of the towns are seasonal.
 Restaurants and services shut down when the tourists go home.The good news is that all those tourists haven’t jacked up prices.
 You can take a friend out for a nice dinner in a nice restaurant for 15 euros a person even in the heart of the tourist zones.
 Venture off the tourist path in the Algarve, and you can enjoy an excellent meal for less than 10 euros a person.
 You’ll have more fun, too.

 Another significant benefit for anyone shopping for a Plan B destination is that you don’t have to learn to speak Portuguese.
 Many locals speak English.
 While some may not be able to debate global economics with you in English, I’ve met few Portuguese who couldn’t get by in English, and in my experience many are fluent.

 This is Continental Europe, with all the cultural trappings you associate with that status.
 Portugal is also one of the most historically rich points on the planet.
-That said, you’ll find greater cultural options in France and Italy.
+That said, you’ll find broader cultural options in France and Italy.
 That is partially a result of population sizes.
 Portugal is a country of only 10 million people, with 1.3 million living in the Lisbon area.

 Old maps of Europe show the southwest corner of Portugal as the end of the world.
 This country is surrounded by water and Spain, meaning limited access.
 As a result, Portugal isn’t on any path for refugees or foreign armies.
 Portugal enjoys low violent crime rates.
 The only real safety concern is petty crime in the tourist areas.

 You have good options for daily flights from the United States to Lisbon.
 From there you can connect or drive easily to anywhere else in the country.
 From Lisbon, Faro, and Porto, you have many direct flight options to destinations across Europe.
 Again, Portugal makes the grade whether you’re looking to live in Europe full-time, to invest for capital appreciation (thanks to undervalued pricing) and cash flow (thanks to the healthy tourist trade), or a Plan B. All things considered, this is one of your top choices in Europe right now.
 Lief Simon